2019 U.S. airstrike in Baghuz: Coverup by the military

 The 2019 incident was concealed by the U.S. military until it was reported in 2021 by the New York Times.
+The official military tally of civilian dead for the year 2019 is only 22, and does not include the toll from the 2019 Baghuz attack.
 Investigation of the case was blocked by the independent inspector general and the Air Force Office of Special Investigations.
 According to the New York Times investigation, senior military officials in Iraq and Florida never reviewed the airstrike, and the investigation technically remained open until the issue was reported by the Times.
 Representative Adam Smith, Democrat of Washington and the chairman of the panel, said in an email to The New York Times that "Both the incident and the efforts to cover it up are deeply disturbing."
-The official military tally of civilian dead for 2019 year is only 22 and doesn't include the toll from the 2019 Baghuz attack.

 Post-New York Times report developments

-An U.S. Air Force legal officer, Lt Col Dean Korsak, said the incident could be a "possible war crime".
+A U.S. Air Force legal officer, Lt Col Dean Korsak, said the incident could be a "possible war crime".
 On 15 November 2021, Secretary of Defense Lloyd Austin ordered a briefing on the strike and its handling.
 Lloyd Austin promised to "revamp" military procedures and hold top officers responsible for civilian damage, but did not discuss any systemic problems leading to the persisting civilian casualties in Syria and Afghanistan battlefields.
 Pentagon spokesperson John Kirby said that "No military in the world works as hard as we do to avoid civilian casualties".
 Also, he did not say if "senior officers would be held accountable".
 The US Central Command said that the attack was justified because it killed Islamic State fighters.

-Human right groups have called for an independent investigation into the bombing by the United States Congress.
+Human rights groups have called for an independent investigation into the bombing by the United States Congress.